plainionist/plainionist.github.io/_drafts/2019-05-07-Implementing-Clean-Architecture-Database.md

 (summarize with own words)

 ## Corner stones

+what different types of "adapters"?
+- repository
+- service
+- ...

 - that reminds me of unit of work
 - still pure data access logic only! and data conversion from "sql rows" to "entities"!